 Timeline for Developing an International Exchange or International Program Agreement

-Developing a new international exchange program or international program agreement requires considerable thought about the many aspects of administering a program.
+Developing a new international exchange program or international program agreement requires considerable thought about the many aspects of administering an agreement.
 A significant amount of faculty and staff time is required to develop and maintain a successful program, and the college/school and department must ensure there is sufficient support from all levels for such a proposal.
 Because of this, we recommend that that Deans take sufficient time to develop their program proposals.
 Below is a suggested timeline.

 24-20 months prior to beginning of program

 - Create a pre-proposal responding to the viability questions.
-In addition, this pre-proposal should include a brief description of the planned program, including tentative identification of host institution and a letter of support from the Dean of the college or school.
+In addition, this pre-proposal should include a brief description of the planned program, including tentative identification of host institution and a letter of support from the Dean of your college or school.